cacodemonkey/ProjectUniversum/README.md

 You can choose between SKK Fast Start New Game or Roleplayers' Alternate Start.
 - SKK Fast Start is best for just skipping ahead to the Lodge without playing the Vectera intro.
 - Roleplayers' Alternate Start lets you start without a ship, as a Starborn, or anything in between.\
-*Note: If you use either alternate start mod, the game sounds will not play properly.*\
+*Note: If you use either alternate start mod, the game sounds will not play properly after starting a game.*\
 Saving, quitting out, and reloading the game will resolve this issue permanently.
 ## Profiles
 You can switch to the Lite profile if you don't want to use any SFSE mods.\